siuangie91/react-dragdrop/README.md

 **Demo:** [http://projects.angiesiudevworks.com/reactdragdrop/](http://projects.angiesiudevworks.com/reactdragdrop/)

-_*Note: `draggable` is not supported on touch screen-only devices._
+:warning: _*Note: `draggable` is not supported on touch screen-only devices._ :warning:

 ### Functionality
 1. The UI will display existing tasks (dummy data) on load.
 2. Drag tasks to reprioritize them.
-    - _*Note: `draggable` is not supported on touch screen-only devices._
-2. You can add tasks at a desired insertion point (index number).
+3. You can add tasks at a desired insertion point (index number).
 By default, it will be inserted at the end of the list.
     - If the task name is empty, you will get an error message.
-3. You can delete tasks.
+4. You can delete tasks.
     - If the task list is empty, you will get a message.

 ### Implementation